 Participants were given a deeper insight into sanitary technologies, non-technical accompanying measures, current approaches to planning and project examples.
 In group work and discussions, the participants were able to apply acquired knowledge and learned from the experiences of the other participants.

-We thank everyone involved for their participation and sharing of their personal experiences.
+Thanks to everyone for their participation and sharing their personal experiences.

 The seminar was sponsored by ENGAGEMENT GLOBAL on behalf of BMZ.